Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/01_Classes/02_Constructors.md

 ---
 > [!Note]
-> 1. We dont need to always define a constructor, only need when we have to initialize object on creation
+> 1. We dont need to always define a constructor, it is only needed when we have to initialize object on creation
 >     - Because there is always a default constructor
->  2. It does nothing much, just initialize fields of class to their default values
+>  2. It does nothing much, it's just used to initialize fields of class to their default values
 >      - If any **numbers/integers**, set to initial `0`
 >      - **Boolean** to `false`
 >      - **Reference type** (eg Arrays) set to `null`